Rockin’ Romance and Local Legends (Hour 2)

 Outstanding I have to say that's the first time I've ever heard shibuzi really is through you guys, so that's outstanding Wow, that's great now.

-I'm gonna find the song though.
+I'm gonna find the songs.

-That's a good What's that song called
+Oh, that's a good What's that song called

 called tipsy bar song